muzkii/final-project-PBP-group-K7/README.md

 ---

 ## Integration with Web Service
-This application integrates with the web service created during the first semester project.
+This application integrates with the web service created during the first semester project deployed to the PWS website.
+Step-by-step:

+1. Using `django-cors-headers`, `pbp_django_auth` package, and `provider` package.
+2. Create a new application to handle authentication for the Flutter project, implement all the `views.py` and `urls.py` for the given application.
+3. Fetch the JSON data using [Quicktype](http://app.quicktype.io/) website and create a respective entry accordingly
+4. Create new CRUD function inside `views.py` of our `main` application for the Flutter project on our Django Midterm Project.

 ### Features Enabled by Integration:
 - **Seamless Data Sync**: Data for faculties, canteens, stalls, and products are synchronized between the backend API and the Flutter web app.